 In addition to the structural similarity and similarity in physico-chemical and environmental properties of the source and target substances, an important point of the assessment of your read-across proposal is whether the ester bond in the source and target substances hydrolyse leading to different metabolites with potentially different toxicological effects.

-In addition, ECHA observes that the read-across justification document attached in your technical dossier, you also propose to read-across information from another source substance, phosphoric acid, 2-ethylhexyl ester to the target substance to evaluate its metabolic profile.
+ECHA observes that, in the read-across justification document attached in your technical dossier, you also propose to read-across information from another source substance, phosphoric acid, 2-ethylhexyl ester to the target substance to evaluate its metabolic profile.
 Based on the information available on this particular source substance, you concluded that the ester bond in the target substance may be hydrolysed, and this hydrolysis would be independent of the constituent alcohol part of the molecule.

 Assuming such hydrolysis occurs, the resulting hydrolysis products would be different between the source and target substances.
-Specifically, the hydrolysis of the target substance would release methanol.
-This is in contrast to the source substance, where the hydrolysis can be expected to result in the release of butanol.
-ECHA highlights that butanol and methanol in themselves may have significant differences in their toxicological properties.
+Specifically, the hydrolysis of the target substance would release ethylene glycol as well as butanol.
+This is in contrast to the source substance, where the hydrolysis can be expected to result in the release of butanol only.
+ECHA highlights that butanol and ethylene glycol in themselves may have significant differences in their toxicological properties.
 You have not considered the potential impact of the structural differences in the hydrolysis products in your read-across justification.

 ECHA considers that the structural differences between the source and target substances, and the structural differences between the potential hydrolysis products may have a significant impact on the properties of these substances, and thus on the ability to predict the properties of the target substance from a test performed on the source substance.
 You have not taken these structural differences into account in your read-across justification.
-ECHA further notes that based on the available information, these structural differences result in some differences in the toxicological properties of the substances, as seen below.
+ECHA further notes that based on the available information, these structural differences result in some differences in the toxicological properties of the substances, as seen in the section on toxicological data below.